 What are the best glove materials?

-Leather gloves
+Leather Gloves

 Textile Gloves

-Textile gloves are a great option, although they lack the same levels of protection as leather.
-If you’re a racer or someone who rides at very high speeds, you may want to reconsider textile gloves.
+Yet, I found a drawback: textile gloves lack the same levels of protection as leather.
+In high speeds, leather clearly outperformed textile for abrasion resistance and impact protection.
+If you’re someone who rides at very high speeds, you might want to think twice about textile gloves.

 Best Glove Sizing and Fitment

-American and European glove types
+American and European Glove Types

 Remember manufacturers will use different measurements depending if they’re from the United States or the rest of the world, something to keep in mind so that you mix them up.